Nikita-Filonov/axiom/docs/resource/README.md

 ## Overview

 A `Resource` is a long-lived, lazily evaluated dependency bound to the **Runner lifecycle**, not to an individual test case.
-A resource is created on first access, cached for the lifetime of the runner, and cleaned up **exactly once** during runner teardown.
+A resource is created on first access, cached for the lifetime of the runner, and cleaned up during runner teardown.

 Resources are designed for **infrastructure-level dependencies** such as clients, connections, servers, or shared external systems.